Keying Screen Node

 That can result in a bad matte.

-Instead of increasing the range of accepted shades to be masked out, the Keying Screen node lets you change what shade of green (or other color) to use for different parts of the image.
+Instead of increasing the range of accepted shades to be masked out, the Keying Screen node lets you change what shade of green (or other color) to used for different parts of the image.

 These tracks may be tracked or moved manually, so gradients can be updated over time.
 If the marker is not enabled for a frame, it will not be used creating the gradient.
-(Such as the red-colored marker on the arm in the screen shot above)
+(Such as the red-colored marker on the arm in the screenshot above)

 Once the tracks are created, add the node to your compositing setup, and select the tracking object used for the backdrop.